 Across the road the free CAT bus goes every 10 minutes into Fremantle and returns by a circuit route along South Terrace, stopping at all the points of interest along the way for you to be able to access the museums, port, Fisherman's Harbour, Esplanade park, the ferry to Rottnest, the High Street and historic Fremantle's beautiful world heritage listed West End.

 There is also plenty of free parking out the front of the studio.

 You will love this hideway in the sky.
 It's charming and unique and brand new.
 It features a unique blend of old and new.
 Heritage features like 100 year old french doors etched with sailing boats and treasure chests blended with modern additions like air conditioning and a compact but sweet bathroom.

-There are no cooking facilities but a microwave and bar fridge and tea and coffee making facilities.
+There is a microwave and bar fridge and tea and coffee making facilities.
 You can use the baby Q Weber bbq downstairs if you wish

-The balcony looks over a lovely frangipani filled garden with herbs and vegies.
+The balcony looks over a lovely frangipani filled garden with herbs you can use.

 But it's the view that is spectacular and the real feature of this property.

 Contact us for your romantic holiday or fun stay in Fremantle.
 We guarantee you will love the quirkiness of the studio - but it is not for the faint-hearted You have to like heights and be able to manage an easy set of sturdy steel stairs.